developersCradle/designg-patterns-and-software-architecture/Fundamentals of Backend Engineering/Section 02/README.md

 - We will be initializing the server and start listening.
-    - We need to pass the **HttpServer** to the **WebSocketServer** so it can enstablish the W
+    - We need to pass the **HttpServer** to the **WebSocketServer** so it can establish the **WebSocket handshake**.

 ````
-//when a legit websocket request comes listen to it and get <the connection .. once you get a connection thats it!
+// When a legit websocket request comes listen to it and get the connection .. once you get a connection thats it!
 websocket.on("request", request=> {

     const connection = request.accept(null, request.origin)